marshki/linux_sysinfo/README.md

 # TODO

 [ ] General code review and clean up.
+Can use `awk` to do most regexp stuff.
 [ ] Test on: Fedora 26 & 27, Ubuntu 18.04.

 # History